Philip-robinson/django-test/README.md

 then, on the command line run

 ```
-$ django-admin startproject projectNumber1
+$ django-admin startproject django-test

 ```
-This creates a subdirectory called __projectNumber1__ containing the file manage.py which is used to perform management tasks within the project.
+This creates a subdirectory called __django-test__ containing the file manage.py which is used to perform management tasks within the project.

-It also contains a subdirectory with the same name __projectNumber1__ which is the project proper.
+It also contains a subdirectory with the same name __djangoi-test__ which is the project proper.

 ```
-ProjectNumber1
+django-test
     |
     +--- manage.py
     +--- projectNumber1